CrowdHailer/carbide.js/README.md

 # Carbide.js

-### Sufficiently immutable objects for JavaScript.

-Create low overhead immutable objects with carbide.
+**Immutable Structs for reliable predictable JavaScript**

+A Struct is a complex data type that defines a group of variables.
+Carbide contains two flavors of Struct: `Struct` and `OpenStruct`.

+Carbide structs are designed to have a low overhead and to not fight against the dynamic nature of JavaScript.
-The objects created with carbide expose an immutable API but do not go to great lengths to prevent the developer from mutating the objects should the deliberately circumvent the given API.
+They do not provide guarantees but are "sufficiently" immutable Sufficiently immutable objects have an immutable API, they do not prevent the developer from circumventing the API.

 ### Modern JavaScript